l7mp/stunner/doc/WHY.md

 The *Kubernetes dataplane teems with NATs*.
-This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it and the underlying TCP transport connection is usually maintained in a connection tracking table in the NATs, hence the HTTP/TCP session once routed to a server will remain there and the server does not need to rely on the IP 5-tuple to re-identify the client per each packet (and vice versa).
+This is not a big deal for the usual HTTP/TCP web protocols Kubernetes was designed for, since an HTTP/TCP session contains an HTTP header that fully describes it and the underlying TCP transport connection is usually maintained in a connection tracking table in the NATs.
+Hence, once a HTTP/TCP session is routed to a server it will remain there permanently, and the server does not need to rely on the IP 5-tuple to re-identify the client per each packet (and vice versa).

 This is not the case with the prominent WebRTC media protocol encapsulation though, RTP over UDP.
 RTP does not have anything remotely similar to an HTTP header.
 To make things worse, the